Types of Auto Insurance Coverage [2023]

 Similar to PIP, some states require drivers to carry MedPay coverage.
 If your state does not require MedPay insurance, you can speak with a representative from your insurance company to decide whether you need it.
 If you’re unsure whether you need MedPay insurance in your state, check with your local department of motor vehicles for more information.

-Uninsured/Underinsured Motorist Insurance
+Uninsured Motorist Insurance

 Uninsured or underinsured motorist coverage helps if someone else causes a car accident but does not have proper auto insurance.
-In addition, your uninsured/underinsured motorist coverage will help pay for damage to your vehicle.
+In addition, your uninsured motorist coverage will help pay for damage to your vehicle.
 While it’s unfortunate to have to pay for additional coverage simply because someone else doesn’t carry the proper amounts, it’s good to know you can purchase this type of car insurance for peace of mind.

 Collision Auto Insurance